Sethispr/pola/README.md

 ![image](https://github.com/user-attachments/assets/cd750473-0f52-4d7f-9e33-aa5260f2d6fd)

 sadb is a terminal-based application or TUI for searching all known skins in SA (reds, pinks, teals).
 Very fast and intuitive interface for filtering skins by name, rarity, event, year tags.
-The application is built using Rust and leverages the `ratatui` crate for rendering a rich terminal user interface.
+The application is built using Rust and uses the `ratatui` crate.

 ---